 - 2 tablespoons orange juice

-- 3/4 cup milk alternative (I used almond milk, low in sugar, but slightly sweetened)
+- ¾ cup dairy-free milk alternative (I used original almond milk)

 - 1 teaspoon vinegar